onebitrocket/uidev_test/README.md

 In the header, content and footer sections of index.html build the included design. (exercise #1.jpg)

-Task #2
+Exercise #2
 -----------
 Create the roll over state as shown in the design. (exercise #2.jpg)

-Task #3
+Exercise #3
 -----------
-Create a modal which is launched when post box is clicked (exercise #3.jpg).
+Create a modal which is launched when a post is clicked (exercise #3.jpg).

 Finish up
 ---------